 Everyone loves deep-fried appetizers and Loaded Mashed Potato Bites with bacon are no exception!
 Deep Fried Loaded Mashed Potato Bites are little balls loaded with cheese, bacon, and green onions, then deep fried.
 Perfect for entertaining.

 Loaded Mashed Potato Bites are a quick and easy appetizer.

-They would also be a great potato side dish to serve anywhere you might use french fries, tator tots, or masked potato pancakes.
+They would also be a great potato side dish to serve anywhere you might use french fries, tater tots, or mashed potato pancakes.

-This recipe was crated using leftover mashed potatoes, but if your house looks like mine, there are rarely, if ever left over mashed potatoes.
+This recipe was created using leftover mashed potatoes, but if your house looks like mine, there are rarely, if ever leftover mashed potatoes.

 I have been known to make these with the refrigerated mashed potatoes you can find at the grocery store.

-You can use panko bread crumbs if you prefer more crunch, I find panko provides a bit too much crunch for me me in this recipe.
+You can use panko breadcrumbs if you prefer more crunch, I find panko provides a bit too much crunch for me in this recipe.
 Plain bread crumbs are my choice.
 Panko has its place in my kitchen, I use them for Fried Butterfly Shrimp.

-Triple dip also works best for Eggplant Parm, except we use 2 bowls here instead of 3.
+The triple dip method also works best for Eggplant Parm, except we use 2 bowls here instead of 3.
 The breadcrumbs are mixed with the flour here.

 If you don’t like the triple dip method, you can try the 2 dip method with cornmeal like we use on our Deep Fried Pickles.